TeamMacLean/Merit/README.md

 ###Running

-To get Merit up and running for testing you can just execute `play run`, to run Merit in production execute run `start-80.sh`.
+To get Merit up and running for testing you can just execute `play run`, to run Merit in production execute `start-80.sh`.